Privacywonk/MMM-Surf/README.md

 * KJFK - airport code
 * pws:KCASANFR70 - Personal Weather Station id

-I prefer the pws:STATIONID format as it can provide hyper localized conditions for a particular spot.
+I prefer the pws:STATIONID format as it can provide hyper localized conditions for a particular spot; however, be warned that Personal Weather Stations vary in quality.

 To find a PWS ID:
 * [Search Wunderground](https://www.wunderground.com/) for a major city name
 * Next to the City name there is a "CHANGE" menu item
 * Zoom around on the map to find the closest weather station and note the ID in parenthesis
 * If we wanted to use Kelly's Cove @ Ocean Beach, our config item would be pws:KCASANFR99 for the example below

 ![image](https://user-images.githubusercontent.com/9799911/33579383-a7cc39d2-d917-11e7-8133-4de5b43f9833.png)